Azure/azure-event-hubs/java/spark-eventhubs/readme.md

 * sasKey
 * checkpointDir (for DStreams only)

-Below is an example of eventHubParams initialization is:
+Below is an example of eventHubParams initialization:
 ```scala
 val eventHubParams: Map[String, String] = Map(
 	"namespaceName" -> "XXXXX-ns",